-A home lab is a specialized computing device designed for specific tasks such as running development containers, networked storage, and various functional applications.
-It offers a controlled and customizable environment suitable for computing, learning, or hobby purposes.
+A homelab is a specialized computing device or collection of devices designed to provide a controlled and customizable computing environment suitable for work, learning, or hobby purposes.

 For our GPU, we selected the ZOTAC GeForce GTX 1650, which offers solid performance at an affordable price.
 Our memory choice is 64GB of Corsair DDR4 RAM, providing enough capacity for running multiple applications and processes.